atlassian/data-center-helm-charts/src/main/logging/README.md

 ...
 ```

-Wait until all nodes start and the status change to `Running`:
+Wait until all the nodes start and the status changes to `Running`:

 ```shell script
 $ kubectl get pods --namespace=dcd -l app=elasticsearch-master